zzantozz/metrics-perf-test-aws/README.md

 https://manage.rackspace.com/racker/rackspace-accounts/1317477/aws-accounts/622383701450
 Must be on vpn to reach it.

-Generate temporary credentials through the RAX FAWS page above, then run terrform with:
+Generate temporary credentials through the RAX FAWS page above, copy the exports into terminal, then just `terraform apply`.

-    AWS_ACCESS_KEY_ID=...
-AWS_SECRET_ACCESS_KEY=...
-AWS_SESSION_TOKEN=...
-AWS_DEFAULT_REGION="us-east-1" terraform apply

 On success, it'll write the public ip of the server it creates.
-I used a manual keypair called ryan-metrics-playground-keypair.
+SSH to the instance as user `ec2-user`.
+It adds the local keypair to the server.

 The state file is committed.
 Make sure to keep it up to date, but most likely it'll always be empty in the repo.
 I should only have resources